-Finally, Arthur R. Baker III, Chief Technology Officer, resigned from the Company effective April 15, 2022.
-In accordance with his severance agreement, he received a severance package of 12 months of annualized base salary, paid in installments; a pro rata cash incentive payment amount for 2022, paid in a lump sum; our company will pay the employer's portion of health premiums for Mr. Baker and his dependents for the first 12 months of coverage under COBRA; and a pro rata portion of his unvested equity-based awards scheduled to vest in the year following his termination date was vested.
+Arthur R. Baker III, Chief Technology Officer, involuntarily terminated employment with the Company effective April 15, 2022.
+Due to the nature of his separation from the Company, Mr. Baker was entitled to receive severance benefits.
+In accordance with his severance agreement, he executed a release of claims against the Company and is required to comply with a restrictive covenants agreement with respect to non-disclosure and non-competition.
+He received a severance package of 12 months of annualized base salary, paid in installments subject to limited exceptions; a pro rata cash incentive payment amount for 2022, paid in a lump sum; an amount equal to the employer's portion of health premiums for Mr. Baker and his dependents for the first 12 months of coverage under COBRA; and a pro rata immediate vesting for a portion of his unvested equity-based awards scheduled to vest in the year following his termination date.